temporalio/documentation/docs-src/concepts/what-is-a-cloud-account-id.md

 To find an Account Id, login to Temporal Cloud.
 Navigate to the Namespace list page from the left-side vertical navigation.
-The Account Id is the five characters after the period in any Cloud Namespace name.
+The Account Id is the five or six alphanumeric characters found after the period in any Cloud Namespace name.

 To view the same information from the command line, use the `tcld` CLI utility.
 After logging in (`tcld login`), issue `tcld namespace list`.